I’ve been in a very bad place several times and I “get it”.

 With PTSD the stress is held in all the cells of your body and until it is released that memory is never resolved.
 The stress and trauma is never over.

-When Maria was suddenly widowed
+When Margaret was suddenly widowed

 People who are very stressed often look for some “me” time or a “safe place” with a drink or cigarette.
 I really enjoy a game of solitaire on my IPad as a quick form of relaxation but I recognise that this can become addictive if I am over tired.

 I have worked with several professional people like accountants and lawyers who used alcohol to relieve the stress of their every day life until it got out of control putting enormous pressure on their families as well as themselves.